Tolkien's maps: Geomorphological issues

+Acks comments that the inland Sea of Rhûn seems to be in the bottom of a drainage basin.
+Again, this can happen; but there must be a watershed, high ground separating it from neighbouring drainage basins, in particular that of the Anduin.
+But the rivers of Mirkwood run eastwards towards the Sea of Rhûn, propelled by an invisible slope from invisible Mirkwood hills.
+Fonstad draws her map of the Dwarves' route from the Anduin to the Forest River completely flat, with only small local topographic features on the way.

+Hazel Gibson, for the European Geosciences Union, writes that Serjeant had to take "some very large leaps" to assemble a picture of the geology and geomorphology consistent with Tolkien's text.
+She concurs with Acks that "Several of the mountain ranges and individual mountains on the map make absolutely no sense."
+Real mountain chains can meet almost at a right angle, but, she writes, "you have to work really hard to find them."
+Mordor is the most egregious instance, in Gibson's opinion: a "square plain fenced by mountains at right angles to each other – it's practically impossible."

+The Harvard Lampoon's 1969 book Bored of the Rings parodies Tolkien's geomorphology with a double-page map by William S. Donnell.
+It depicts places such as "The Square Valley Between the Mounts", "The Mulsanne Straight" (a straight-line mountain range), and "The Intermittent Mountains".

 Fantasy maps before and after Tolkien

 Antecedents

 The frontispiece to William Morris's 1897 The Sundering Flood was a map showing the city on a great river, "The Wood Masterless", a "Desert Waste", and towns with English names like "Westcheaping" and "Eastcheaping".
 The map appears to have been the first fantasy map in the modern sense, defining a wholly invented world.
 Tolkien stated that he wished to imitate the style and content of Morris's romances, and that he made use of elements from them.

 Other published examples Tolkien may have had in mind while creating his maps include those of Jonathan Swift, who included maps in his 1726 Gulliver's Travels, and those of Robert Louis Stevenson in his 1883 adventure story Treasure Island.